dzikrisyairozi/snapwiz-supabase-email-sender/README.md

 # Supabase Email Sender

 This Python script automates the process of sending emails to users stored in a Supabase database.
-It's designed to send emails in batches with configurable delays to avoid triggering spam filters.
+It's designed to send emails in batches with configurable delays to avoid triggering spam filters, and can resume from where it left off if interrupted.

 ## Features